martonmiklos/notebook_webcams/README.md

 ## Notebook webcams

 Once upon a time one of my friends ran a notebook repair business.
 Over the years he collected many-many covers including webcams.
 At one day we sat down and tested a couple of them to see which could be repurposed for robotics competitions.
 At that time we were mainly curious about the MJPEG support of the cameras.
+Most of them had crappy VGA resolution only, so I put this here just for archiving purposes.

 ### What you can find in this repo
 * Folders named about the USB VID:PID of the cameras